There are many great books on nutrition out there.

 - Facts, citations, and science; Taubes doesn’t just state his opinion, he backs everything up.

-- A breakdown of why it is the quality of calories that matters rather than the quantity.
+- A breakdown of why it is the quality of calories that matter rather than the quantity.

 Good Calories, Bad Calories is one of the top nutrition books if you have an interest in nutrition science.